AntaresSimulatorTeam/AntaREST/docs/how-to/studies-upgrade.md

 hesitate to contact our support team for assistance.

 ## Upgrading

+> **WARNING:** Upgrading a study is only possible if the study is a **raw study** without any variants,
+> as it is not possible to update its descendants.
+Also, upgrading a variant study is not possible.
+> If you have a variant study, you must first create a new raw study and then upgrade it.

 To upgrade your study to the latest version of Antares Web and Antares Simulator, you can follow these steps: